So, what is the difference between 720p and 1080p? What about 1080i vs 1080p?

-One of the problems with home cinema technology, is there is a seemingly endless list of acronyms, numbers and technical terms to understand.
+This is one of the problems with home theater technology.
+There is a seemingly endless list of acronyms, numbers and technical terms to understand.

-1080p refers to the resolution of an image that is sent to our TV.
+1080p refers to the resolution of an image that is sent to your TV.

 A 1080p resolution can also be called ‘Full HD’.

 It is also often used to describe a 1080p television that has a widescreen 1920 x 1080 native resolution.
 However, the true meaning of 1080p refers to the resolution of the image rather than a TV resolution.

 Go here for an article on the difference between image and TV resolution.